roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/src/lib/inputs/README.md

 </Segment>
 ```

-Here is another example showing how you can bind value or selected, and the simnilarities between Select and Dropdown:
+Here is another example showing how you can bind value or selected, and the differences between Select and Dropdown:
 ```xml
 <Dropdown ui fluid search selection bind:selected={ex4value}>
     <Icon dropdown/>